Find friends, join a group, make the most of UCL Start browsing

 Houses in Multiple Occupation

 Some landlords and agents must have a House in Multiple Occupation (HMO) licence to allow them to rent to you.
 The licence requires landlords and agent to ensure the property is well maintained and safe to live in.
-For a property to be a HMO, both of the following must apply:

 • at least three tenants live there, forming more than one household